 Always ensure it is on flat ground before loading onto it so the heavy equipment can be positioned evenly.

-It’s recommended to ensure the ground is firm enough to bear the combined weight and the excavator.
+It is recommended that the ground be firm enough to bear the combined weight of the excavator.
 Sometimes, the ground becomes soft after heavy rain or during rainy seasons, so you need to be extra careful.

 Check For Any Obstacles

-Before transit, you have to check all the possible obstacles that may hinder safe hauling.
+Before transit, you must check all the possible obstacles hindering safe hauling.

-It’s best to consider the traffic and weather conditions of the route because it may require you to secure the machine tighter to prevent movement.
+It’s best to consider the route's traffic and weather conditions, as they may require you to secure the machine tightly to prevent movement.

 Secure It